 This is where the story of William Wallace begins.
 No one knows about his background, where he grew up or what the start of his life had been like.
 The poet known as Blind Harry chronicled much of William Wallace’s life, but Harry’s descriptions were somewhat generous and most historians now hold that the majority of things he said about William Wallace were somewhat untrue or exaggerated.

 A minor noble without any real background to speak of, William Wallace came on the scene in 1297, a year after Scotland had been invaded by the British.
-Wallace’s first actions became the spark that would go on to set off the powder keg that was the political climate of Scotland.
-His first act was an assassination.
+Wallace’s first actions at Lanark became the spark that would go on to set off the powder keg that was the political climate of Scotland.

-Rebellion was nothing new to the Scottish people, in fact even before William Wallace began to fight, there were a great many who were leading raids against the British occupations.
+Rebellion was nothing new to the Scottish people.
+In fact, even before William Wallace began to fight, there were a great many who were leading raids against the British occupations.
 William’s part in these rebellions up until Lanark was unknown.
 Lanark was the headquarters of the British Sherriff William Heselrig.
 Heselrig was in charge of administering justice and during one of his courts, William Wallace rallied up a few soldiers and promptly killed Heselrig and all of his men.
-This was the first time that William Wallace was mentioned in history, and while his action wasn’t the first act of rebellion in Scotland, it started his career as a warrior immediately.
+This was the first time that William Wallace was mentioned in history, and while his action wasn’t the first act of rebellion in Scotland, it immediately launched his career as a warrior.

-The reason for why William assassinated this man is unknown.
-The myth was that Heselrig had ordered the execution of Wallace’s wife and William was looking for revenge, but we don’t have any historical evidence of such a thing.
-Either William had coordinated with other nobles in an act of uprising or he had chosen to act alone, regardless the message to the English was very clear.
-The War of Scottish Independence was still alive.
+The reason why William assassinated this man is unknown.
+The myth was that Heselrig had ordered the execution of Wallace’s wife and William was looking for revenge (the plot of the move Braveheart) but we don’t have any historical evidence of such a thing.
+It either happened that William Wallace coordinated with other nobles in an act of uprising, or he had chosen to act alone.
+But regardless, the message to the English was very clear: the War of Scottish Independence was still alive.

-Wallace was a brutal man.
-He was able to sufficiently build enough forces to lead an army against the English and after a few extensive campaigns, he and his ally, Andrew Moray took control of Scottish lands.
+After Lanark, William Wallace was becoming the leader of the Scottish rebellion, and he was also gaining a reputation for brutality.
+He managed to build up a large enough force to lead an army against the English and after a few extensive campaigns, he and his ally, Andrew Moray, took control of Scottish lands.
 With the Scottish moving quickly and retaking land, the English grew nervous about the security of their sole remaining territory in Northern Scotland, Dundee.
 In order to secure the city, they began to march soldiers toward Dundee.
 The only problem was that they would need to cross the Stirling Bridge to get there, and that was exactly where Wallace and his forces were waiting.

 The English forces, led by Earl of Surrey, were in a precarious position.
 They would need to cross the river in order to reach their objective, but the Scottish resistance fighters on the other side would engage as soon as they crossed.
 After much debate and discussion, the English made the decision to cross the bridge, despite the fact that it would be too narrow for more than two horsemen to cross side by side.

 This immediately killed any of Surrey’s will to fight.
-He lost his nerve and despite still having a main force in his control, he ordered the bridge to be destroyed and for his forces to retreat.
-The idea of cavalry losing to infantry was a shocking concept and this defeat shattered the English’s confidence against the Scots.
-This would be a major victory for Wallace and he would continue in his war campaign.
+He lost his nerve and despite still having the main force in his control, he ordered the bridge to be destroyed and for his forces to retreat.
+The idea of cavalry losing to infantry was a shocking concept and this defeat shattered the English’s confidence against the Scots, turning this battle into a major victory for Wallace and he would continue in his war campaign.

 It was after this daring attack that Wallace was appointed as Guardian of Scotland by the deposed King John Balliol.
 Wallace’s strategies were different from the traditional viewpoint on warfare.
 He utilized terrain and guerilla tactics to fight against his opponents, leading his soldiers to fight using ambush tactics and taking opportunities where he saw them.
 The English forces were numerically superior, but with Wallace’s tactics, it didn’t really matter when sheer force alone wouldn’t win a fight.

-King Edward’s forces were dispatched in a large number, tens of thousands of them, in the hopes of being able to draw William Wallace out and fight him.
+King Edward’s forces were dispatched in a large number, tens of thousands of them, in the hopes of being able to draw William Wallace out for a fight.
 Wallace was content, however, to refuse to engage in battle, waiting until the large army had exhausted their supplies to strike.
-As the English forces marched, taking back territory, their morale decreased significantly as the supplies dwindled.
+As the English forces marched, taking back territory, their morale decreased significantly as supplies dwindled.
 Riots broke out within the English forces and they were forced to quell them internally.
 The Scots were patient, waiting for the English to retreat, for that was when they intended to strike.

 It was this time that Wallace’s reputation as a military leader was hit hard.
 While they were skilled fighters, in an open battle against experienced soldiers, they didn’t have a chance.
 Wallace stepped down from his role as Guardian of Scotland and decided that he would journey to France, hopefully to secure the French King’s assistance in the War for Scottish Independence.